-The group's land and buildings were last revalued on 31 December 2012 by a professionally qualified valuer.
-Valuations were made on the basis of open market value.
-The book value of the property has been adjusted to the revaluation and the resultant surplus, net of applicable deferred income taxes, has been credited to the revaluation reserve in shareholders' equity (refer to Note 16).
+The group's land and buildings, within property, plant and equipment, were last revalued on 31 December 2012 by a professionally qualified valuer.
+The book value of the property had been adjusted to the revaluation in prior years and the resultant surplus, net of applicable deferred income taxes, had been credited to the revaluation reserve in shareholders' equity (Note 16).